 Mommy is carefully watching us.
 She leans over and whispers to Father Frank.
 Something is up.

-Father Frank cleared his voice.
+Father Frank clears his voice.
 “I got a call from Cardinal Cook.
 He’s asking about you two.
 He’s so impressed by your passion and the good works you started for youth.”

 “How are the Jace Place shelters doing?
 The Baptists and Church fighting yet?”
 I ask.